gruntjs/grunt-docs/Configuring-tasks.md

 * Other properties will be passed into [node-glob][] as matching options.

 ### Compact Format
-This form allows a single **src-dest** (source-destination) mapping per-target.
+This form allows a single **src-dest** (source-destination) file mapping per-target.
 It is most commonly used for read-only tasks, like [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint), where a single `src` property is needed, and no `dest` key is relevant.
+This format also supports additional properties per src-dest file mapping.

 ```js
 grunt.initConfig({